STAIRlab/opensees-gallery/content/en/docs/latest/getting-started/introduction.md

     OpenSeesRT uses Markdown and templates to define the content for your website.
   {{< /accordion-item >}}
   {{< accordion-item header="Apply Bootstrap styling to your tables" >}}
     OpenSeesRT enhances the basic tables available in Markdown with optional styling features provided by Bootstrap.
 You can customize the accentuation, adjust the borders, and make tables more compact.
-Review the [tables documentation]({{% relref "tables" %}}) for more details.
   {{< /accordion-item >}}
 {{< /accordion >}}